DeclanClifford/simple_flight_simulator/README.md

 A 3DOF flight simulator based on a 7 horseshoe vortex aerodynamic model

 # What is this?
-This is a project I took on to keep myself busy before starting my final year of Aeronautics and Astronautics with Air Vehicle Systems and Design at the University of Southampton.
-The objectives of this project were

-### 1).
-To keep myself busy

-### 2).
-To overcome the deep sense of regret that despite being on an aerospace engineering degree I have not once had the chance to pursue my passion of designing a flight simulator

-### 3).
-To prepare myself for my final year project which to my delight will involve a large amount of flight simulation

 This is a MATLAB based longitudinal flight simulator.
 The aerodynamic model is a custom made vortex lattice method.
 7 horseshoe vortices are used to model the aircraft's geometry.
 4 for the main wing, 1 for the fuselage, 1 for the horizontal stabiliser and 1 for the vertical stabiliser.
 In effect, these surfaces are modelled as thin flat plate wings (yes, including the fuselage).
 4 horseshoe vortices were chosen for the main wings to allow the effects of